+Whether you are planning a once-in-a-lifetime pilgrimage to an exotic destination or scheduling the family's annual summer road trip, every detail counts.
 This includes preparing financially and building your vacation savings—perhaps with a certificate of deposit (CD)—to make the most of your vacation.
 Besides, who wants to come back from a trip with loads of debt to pay off?

-The First Step in Your Planning Your Vacation
+The First Step in Planning Your Vacation

 Creating a budget will help you figure out roughly how much you want to save for your vacation.
-Start by accounting for the cost of getting to your destination.
-Next, figure out where you are going stay and for how long.
+Start by accounting for the cost of transportation, lodging and food.
+And don't forget to estimate the costs of extras such as souvenirs and gratuities.

 Choose the Best Saving Method

-The Problem with Using Credit
+The Problem With Using Credit

 One final note: using a credit card to pay for a vacation can end up being a costly decision.
 Once you return from your trip, you will have to start paying it off, possibly at a high interest rate.
 Instead, create a budget and build a savings plan with your vacation in mind.
 Saving as much as you can beforehand helps make your vacation more of what it should be—a chance to reward yourself for working hard the rest of the year.